pablolessa/dibujos_hiperbolicos/README.md

  Obviously things get more interesting when you use Python to generate the figure proceeduraly.
- An example of this can be obtained by calling shiqz(100) which generates a file 'shiqz.pgf'.
+ For an example of this inspect the stickmaninmodulargroup() function.

         >>> stickmaninmodulargroup()